ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 date = "2021-12-05T02:15:59Z"
 description = ""
-tags = ["docker", "hugo", "scripts"] title = "How Docker Saved My Blog"
+tags = ["docker", "hugo", "scripts"] title = "Docker Saved My Blog"
 +++

 I haven't written any blog posts for a while.
 One reason is that I've been hard at work on [DocSpring](https://docspring.com) for the last few years, and I haven't had a lot of time to work on personal projects.
 But the main reason is that my blog uses an older version of [Hugo](https://gohugo.io/), which is a "static site generator" [^1].